s0l0ist/node-seal/README.md

   // metadata of the cipherText to help
   // facilitate homomorphic operations involving
-  // optional matrix rotations, etc.
+  // optional matrix rotations, etc. const cipherObject = {
-  //
-  // At this time, homomorphic evaluations are not performed
-  // in javascript although there are plans to build this feature
-  // in the near future.
-  const cipherObject = {
     cipherText: cipherText.save(), // gets the base64 string representation of the cipher
     schemeType: cipherText.getSchemeType(),